jviotti/jsonbinpack-poc/docs/encoder/array.markdown

 ### `BOUNDED_8BITS_TYPED_LENGTH_PREFIX`

-If the minimum option equals the maximum option, this encoding consists of the elements of the fixed array encoded in order.
-Otherwise, the encoding consists of the length of array minus the minumum encoded as an 8-bit unsigned integer followed by the elements encoded in order.
+If `minimum` equals `maximum`, the encoding consists of the elements of the array encoded in order.
+Otherwise, the encoding consists of the length of the array minus `minimum` encoded as an 8-bit unsigned integer followed by the elements of the array encoded in order.
+In both cases, the encoding of the element at index `i` is either `prefixEncodings[i]` if set, or `encoding`.

-The `prefixEncodings` option provides a sequence of positional encodings that correspond to the indexes of the array.
-If the array index is greater than the `prefixEncodings` size, then the `encoding` encoding is used instead.

 #### Options